mahshar-yahan/Paraphase-Detection/README.md

-# Bangla Paraphrase Detection using BanglaBERT + LSTM
+# ParaBangla: Bangla Paraphrase Detection using BanglaBERT + LSTM

 This repository contains the implementation of a **paraphrase detection system** for Bangla text.
 The system combines **BanglaBERT** and **LSTM** to classify whether two Bangla sentences are paraphrases of each other.
 The model uses the **BnPC paraphrased dataset** and achieves an accuracy of **84.56%** on the test dataset.